jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-To give oneself earnestly to the duties due to men, and, while respecting spiritual beings, to keep aloof from them, may be called wisdom.
+The best and most beautiful things in the world cannot be seen, nor touched... but are felt in the heart.
-- Confucius
+- Helen Keller

-Updated on: [2/11/2023]
+Updated on: [2/12/2023]
 <!-- #quoteEnd -->
 </pre>